...................................................

 11. Torque the bolts to 45ft lbs.
 When you get both CV's done on the first axle, test it by spinning the axle while in neutral, just to make sure the bolts clearances for the transaxle is acceptable.
 If the axle doesn't spin freely you should check the bolt lengths, or the washer thickness for each bolt.

-How do you insure your axles are long enough, or too long?
+How do you know if your axles are long enough, or too long?
 Lift your car so the rear swing-arms are at full droop.
 Grab the axle and move it left and right, toward the trans, then toward the wheel.
 If you have at least a 1/4" of movement your axles are long enough.
-Then raise the swing-arm so the axle stub is at the same level at the transaxle flange, which is usually the shortest distance (you may need to remove your shocks to do this) between the wheel stub and trans.
+Then raise the swing-arm so the axle stub is at the same level at the transaxle flange, which is the shortest distance (you may need to remove your shocks to do this) between the wheel stub and trans.
 Then grab the axle and move it left and right again.
 If you have at lease 1/4" of play, your axle isn't too long.
-It's important to check the side-to-side play at the shortest distance between the swingarm flange and transaxle flange.
-Sometimes this can be slightly above or below the axle being level, so thoroughly check it for play through this "level range", insuring there is at least 1/4" of play throughout the range of swingarm travel.

 Grounding the battery, 101

-It's important that a large negative battery cable go to the transaxle or engine-- not the chassis.
+It's important that a large negative battery cable go to the tranny or engine-- not the chassis.

-Let me explain: A typical buggy with fans, lights and fuel pumps, and ecu could pull maybe 80 amps.
+Let me explain: A typical buggy with fans, lights and fuel pumps, ecu's at tops could pull down 80 amps.
 The ground cable going to the chassis only needs to be big enough to handle this 80 amp load.
 But the starter can pull 200-300 amps, it needs the large cable.
-This means you must run a large ground strap from the battery negative post to the engine or transaxle case to support this kind of current demand, bypassing any possible resistance through the chassis.
+This means you must run a large ground strap from the battery negative post to the engine or transaxle case to support this kind of current demand.